- Mobile device management allows companies to monitor, track, and secure mobile phones, laptops, and tablets that employees use for work.

 - Password, blacklist and other security policy enforcement

-- Remote configuring and monitoring
+- Remote configuration and monitoring

-- Remote wipe, to safeguard data on lost or stolen devices
+- Remote wipe (to safeguard data on lost or stolen devices)

-- Backup and restore functionality
+- Backup and restore function

 - Device and data encryption